Istanbul’s Hagia Sophia museum to be converted into mosque

 Hagia Sophia is nearly 1,500 years old and served as one of the most exalted seats of Christian and then Muslim worship in the world.
 It is also a Unesco World Heritage Site.

-The decision is in line with Mr Erdogan’s calls to turn the hugely symbolic world heritage site into a mosque despite widespread international criticism, including from the US and Orthodox Christian leaders.
+The decision is in line with Mr Erdogan’s calls to turn the hugely symbolic site into a mosque despite widespread international criticism, including from the US and Orthodox Christian leaders.

 The president is due to speak shortly before 9pm local time.